Chisdo/algorithm/README.md

 # algorithm
-ALL descriptions of algorithms are from Prof. Huang's algorithm class projects in OSU in 2018, all implementations are coded by Jiaxin Li.
 ./main.py:          shows a few running time results of algorithms ./alg/xxx.py:       implementations of algorithms ./alg/pdf/xxx.pdf:  detailed descriptions of algorithms